adobe/coral-spectrum/README.md

 # What is CoralUI?
-CoralUI is an implementation of the Cloud UI visual style.
+CoralUI is an implementation of the [Cloud UI][9] visual style.
 Using CoralUI provides everything your product needs to build out a web based UI, including touch friendly controls, a highly scalable interface, accessibility compliance, and component extensibility.

 # Demo & Download
 Check out the current release of the [Style Guide][1] to see CoralUI in action.
 You can also check out the Style Guide via the build servers, for better or worse.
 There are both a [real-time][2] and [nightly][3] options to choose from.